 - There are salespeople, agents, representatives, etc. doing business on behalf of your LLC in the state.

-And, of course, no matter which state you expand to, taxes will be there waiting.
+And, of course, no matter which state you expand to, LLC taxes will be there waiting.
 Every business entity in Nevada is required to pay a Commerce Tax for the privilege of doing business there.
 By foreign qualifying, you’re letting the state know that you will need to pay this tax.
 Now, maybe you’re thinking, “I just won’t qualify so I don’t have to pay,” but be warned: that could lead to much larger penalties down the line.
 For more information on the Commerce Tax, check out this FAQ page on the Department of Revenue website.
 It’s important to always stay on top of your LLC’s taxation requirements to avoid any unwelcome surprises.